ALMI Technology - Airborne Laser Scanning

 ALMI Technology - Airborne Laser Scanning and Monitoring Integration

 The ALMI technology has been developed by Aeroscout GmbH for professional 3D airborne laser scanning (lidar) based on an unmanned aerial vehicle (UAV).
 It allows continuously monitored, accuracy controlled, vibration-isolated, and time-synchronized airborne laser scanning from the UAV system.
-The quality of the laser scans performed with ALMI were proved several times in different case studies (latest here).
-Aeroscout knows that most likely, the data quality cannot be achieved with competitor equipment.
+The quality of the laser scans performed with ALMI were proved several times in different latest here).
+Aeroscout knows that most likely, the data quality cannot be achieved with competitor equipment. case studies (

 The ALMI technology has been developed, tested, and successfully demonstrated on the Aeroscout Scout B1-100 UAV helicopter.
 However, the ALMI technology can also be applied on other UAV systems.